Dolphin

-Dolphins are widespread.
+Dolphins are widespread, mostly in pelagic marine environments but some thrive in brackish and freshwater bodies.
 Most species prefer the warm waters of the tropic zones, but some, such as the right whale dolphin, prefer colder climates.
-Dolphins feed largely on fish and squid, but a few large-bodied dolphins, such as the orca, feed on large prey such as seals, sharks, and other dolphins.
+Like most nektonic animals, dolphins are carnivorous, feed largely on fish and squid, but a few large-bodied dolphins, such as the orca, prey upon larger marine animals such as seals, other dolphins and porpoises, large bluewater fish such as sharks, billfish and bluefin tuna, and sometimes even seabirds.
 Male dolphins typically mate with multiple females every year, but females only mate every two to three years.
 Calves are typically born in the spring and summer months and females bear all the responsibility for raising them.
 Mothers of some species fast and nurse their young for a relatively long period of time.

-Dolphins produce a variety of vocalizations, usually in the form of clicks and whistles.
+Dolphins are highly social animals living in complex "fission-fusion" societies, forming fluid groups (i.e., pods) that constantly change in size and composition.
+Like other whales, dolphins produce a variety of vocalizations, usually in the form of high-pitched clicks and whistles, and are very keen with echolocation.

-Dolphins are sometimes hunted in places such as Japan, in an activity known as dolphin drive hunting.
-Besides drive hunting, they also face threats from bycatch, habitat loss, and marine pollution.
-Dolphins feature in various cultures worldwide, such as in art or folklore.
-Dolphins are sometimes kept in captivity within dolphinariums and trained to perform tricks; the most common dolphin species in captivity is the bottlenose dolphin, while there are around 60 orcas in captivity.
+While relatively uncommon compared to whaling, dolphins are sometimes hunted in places such as Japan and parts of Latin America (where it is referred to as chancho marino, meaning "sea pork", in Peru), in an activity known as dolphin drive hunting.
+Besides drive hunting, they also face threats from bycatch, ghost net entanglement, habitat loss and marine pollution.
+Due to their grace and high intelligence, dolphins feature prominently in various cultures worldwide, such as in art or folklore.
+Dolphins are sometimes kept in captivity within dolphinariums for research, conservation or to be trained to perform tricks in marine mammal parks; the most common dolphin species in captivity is the bottlenose dolphin, while there are also around 60 orcas in captivity.